-‘Game Of Thrones’ Season 7: Premiere Date, Teaser Trailer And Poster, Revealed!
+‘Game Of Thrones’ Season 7: Premiere Date, Teaser Trailer, And Poster Revealed!

 After fans watched virtual ice melt on a Facebook live stream, HBO ended months of speculation revealing the much-anticipated release date as July 16, which lines up with the timeline for the Season 7 premiere date, actor Liam Cunningham, who portrays Ser Davos Seaworth on the smash hit, recently told the Independent.

-Following the release date announcement, HBO further rewarded fans’ long wait, by releasing the first official teaser trailer for Game of Thrones Season 7.
+Following the release date announcement, HBO further rewarded the fans’ long wait by releasing the first official teaser trailer for Game of Thrones Season 7.
 No new footage or sound bites are featured in the teaser trailer.

 Instead, Game of Thrones fans are treated to the recital of iconic lines that have previously been uttered on the series.
 The lines seem to foreshadow the events coming in Season 7.